dogweather/forkful/content/en/vba/strings/interpolating-a-string.md

   \ the process of embedding variables or expressions within a string literal, allowing\u2026"
 lastmod: '2024-03-13T22:44:59.921994-06:00'
 model: gpt-4-0125-preview
-summary: "String interpolation in Visual Basic for Applications (VBA) refers to the\
-  \ process of embedding variables or expressions within a string literal, allowing\u2026"
+summary: String interpolation in Visual Basic for Applications (VBA) refers to the process of embedding variables or expressions within a string literal, allowing dynamic string formation.
 title: Interpolating a string
 weight: 8
 ---